I've created this Webpage/Blog as a lot of the links I found to do this job were dead :(

 3:.Solder the correct minimum 25 amp(2.0mm/14g) heavy duty wire to the 3 wires from the Stator.I paint the soldered joints(remembering to make sure they are absolutely solid/good) with some,"Clear Nail Varnish".3 coats.Why Clear Nail Varnish?Well it's a great insulation lacquer and cheap from ASDA/Walmart :)

-When it's dry a move my,"Heat Shrink" sleeve into position over the joint/s and shrink it with a Cigarette lighter or similar.Then I tape the joint with PVC Electrical insulation tape.
+When it's dry I move my,"Heat Shrink" sleeve into position over the joint/s and shrink it with a Cigarette lighter or similar.Then I tape the joint with PVC Electrical insulation tape.

-I did this to ALL three Stator wires individually and then secured then all together with PVC Insulation tape.By doing this there is little or no chance of them shorting to each other or moisture getting into them so as to prevent corrosion.
+I did this to ALL three Stator wires individually and then secured then all together with PVC Insulation tape.By doing this there is little or no chance of them shorting to each other or moisture getting into them and help prevent corrosion.

 4:Repeat the process with the Regulator wires and use minimum 1.5mm/16g 20 amp wire.

-Stator wires now go in one line,no connectors except the spade connectors to the R/R.
+Stator wires now go in one line,no connectors except the Furukawa connector to the R/R.

-Regulator wires now go the harness in one line,no connectors except the spade connectors to the R/R.
+Regulator wires now go the harness in one line,no connectors except the Furukawa connector to the R/R.

 Note:When some people do this Upgrade/Mod they choose to wire the two Regulator wires directly to the battery.Again this is,"Dealer's Choice" I just couldn't be bothered to hack my wiring loom.Might change my mind as some later date.